YA26/MissingValuesHandler/README.md

 - Import a dataset

-- The type of **Random Forest is automatically handled**: if the target variable is numerical, a RandomForestRegressor is selected and if it is categorical, the algorithm will choose a RandomForestClassifier
+- The type of **Random Forest is automatically handled**: if the target variable is numerical, a **RandomForestRegressor** is selected and if it is categorical, the algorithm will choose a **RandomForestClassifier**.

 - Set up the parameters of the random forest except for the **criterion** since it is also taken care of by the software: it is **gini** or **entropy** for a random forest classifier and **mse** (mean squared error) for a regressor.
 - Set up essential parameters like the **number of iterations**, **the additional trees**, **the base estimator**…